Lada496/mern-blog/README.md

 # Your Diary
 A Blog with MERN stack.
+You can create posts, edit posts, delete posts, like posts, and comment on posts.
 Please visit the following links to see the detailed explanation of each side:
 - [backend](https://github.com/Lada496/mern-blog-backend/blob/main/README.md)
 - [frontend](https://github.com/Lada496/mern-blog-frontend/blob/main/README.md)